sallydinh02/Travel-AI-Chatbot/README.md

 # Travel AI

-A mobile app integrated with AI to assist travelers.
-Built by Sally Ky Dinh in 2023.
+Travel AI is an AI-powered mobile app that assists travelers.
+This project was built in 2023.

+Folder TravelAI-app is code for Flutter app with frontend and backend.

-This code is for chatbot feature of AI.
-Chatbot suggests top destinations, attractions in a country/city, packing checklist, travel plan and helps users to search for places to stay at.
+Folder TravelAIChatbot is the code for AI chatbot.
+The chatbot suggests top destinations, attractions in a country/city, packing checklist, and travel plan and helps users search for places to stay.